Possibilistic simulation of quantum circuits by classical circuits: p-simulator construction

 \textit{Clifford+$T$.} Let $\tilde{Q}$ be a quantum circuit with Clifford gates and $t$ $T$-gates.
-We may replace each $T$-gate by a (post-selected) $T$-gadget, shown in Fig.~\ref{T-gadget}.
+We may replace each $T$-gate by a (post-selected) $T$-gadget, as shown in \fig{T-gadget}.
 Such replacement gives a \textit{Clifford} circuit $Q$ on $n+t$ qubits.

-$Q$ has original input $\ket{x}$ on the top $n$ qubit lines and magic state inputs $\ket{A^{t}}$ on the bottom $t$ qubit lines.
+$Q$ has original input $\ket{x}$ on the top $n$ qubit lines and magic state inputs $\ket{A^{\otimes t}}$ on the bottom $t$ qubit lines.
 Just before measurements of the top $n$ qubit lines, $Q$ is post-selected for $\ket{0^{t}}$ in the bottom $t$ qubit lines.
-This construction is standard~\cite{gosset_bravyi_simulation}.
+This construction is standard~\cite{bravyi_gosset_simulation}.

 As in the Clifford case, we again write $\ket{x} = \ket{x_1\dots x_n}$ as $\ket{x}=X_{1}^{x_1} \cdots X_{n}^{x_n}\ket{0^{n}}$ and commute all $X_{i}^{x_{i}}$ past the Clifford circuit $Q$.
 This results (again wlog) in $Q$ followed by $X_{i}^{a^{(i)} \cdot x}$ on qubit $i\in[n+t]$, for some $a^{(i)}\in\{0,1\}^{n}$.